konpyu/dictcli/README.md

 ```

 To make it permanent, add it to your shell configuration file (`.bashrc`, `.zshrc`, etc.).

+⚠️ **Note**: The app starts generating content immediately upon launch, which will incur OpenAI API costs (typically less than $0.01 per session).

 ### 2. Getting an API Key